chenm19/Caulobacter/README.md

 MATLAB, Fortran

 ## Contact
-If you have any further questions or suggestions, please contact chenm@wfu.edu or daimm18@wfu.edu
+If you have any further questions or suggestions, please contact chenm@wfu.edu or rachelxu@vt.edu